imarkonis/ithaca_dataset/readme.md

 review/reproducibility-00-04e
 ```

-After finishing the task, open a Pull Request into `main`.
+After finishing the task, we open a Pull Request into `main`.

 ## Issue-first workflow

 Every meaningful change should start from an issue.

-Use issues for:
+We use issues for:

 * new scripts;
 * script revisions;